JPILL22/zaio-youtube-clone/README.md

 # YouTube Clone

-this is a youtube landing page clone
+This is a YouTube landing page clone